VikasPareek18/sql-data_warehouse-project/README.md

-# SQL data warehouse AND Analytics project
+# SQL Data Warehouse and Analytics project
 Building a modern SQL data warehouse with SQL server using ETL processes, Data Modeling  and alaytics

 Welcome to the **Data Warehouse and Analytics Project** repository! 🚀